lfost42/BrailleOrder/README.md

 - Alert user when a symbol was not found in the database
 	- user may request alerted symbol be added to the database
 - Service to scrape Known Symbols from http://www.iceb.org/symbsc2.html and check it against the current database
+- Ticket system to allow users to report bugs/errors.

 ## OPEN REQUIREMENTS

 - user login/registration for creating/reporting issues
 	- proposed modifications to application
 	- assign issues to other admins for research purposes
+- landing page will sort a pasted list of special symbols

 ## USER INTERFACE